Metal: Recycling

 Demand for metals is closely linked to economic growth given their use in infrastructure, construction, manufacturing, and consumer goods.
 During the 20th century, the variety of metals used in society grew rapidly.
-Today, the development of major nations, such as China and India, and technological advances, are fuelling ever more demand.
+Today, the development of major nations, such as China and India, and technological advances, are fueling ever more demand.
 The result is that mining activities are expanding, and more and more of the world's metal stocks are above ground in use, rather than below ground as unused reserves.
 An example is the in-use stock of copper.
 Between 1932 and 1999, copper in use in the U.S. rose from 73 g to 238 g per person.

 Metals are inherently recyclable, so in principle, can be used over and over again, minimizing these negative environmental impacts and saving energy.
-For example, 95% of the energy used to make aluminum from bauxite ore is saved by using recycled material.
+For example, 95% of the energy used to make aluminium from bauxite ore is saved by using recycled material.

 Globally, metal recycling is generally low.
 In 2010, the International Resource Panel, hosted by the United Nations Environment Programme published reports on metal stocks that exist within society and their recycling rates.
 The authors of the report observed that the metal stocks in society can serve as huge mines above ground.
 They warned that the recycling rates of some rare metals used in applications such as mobile phones, battery packs for hybrid cars and fuel cells are so low that unless future end-of-life recycling rates are dramatically stepped up these critical metals will become unavailable for use in modern technology.

-Biological interactions

-The role of metallic elements in the evolution of cell biochemistry has been reviewed, including a detailed section on the role of calcium in redox enzymes.

-One or more of the elements iron, cobalt, nickel, copper, and zinc are essential to all higher forms of life.
-Molybdenum is an essential component of vitamin B12.
-Compounds of all other transition elements and post-transition elements are toxic to a greater or lesser extent, with few exceptions such as certain compounds of antimony and tin.
-Potential sources of metal poisoning include mining, tailings, industrial wastes, agricultural runoff, occupational exposure, paints, and treated timber.

 History

 Prehistory

-Copper, which occurs in native form, may have been the first metal discovered given its distinctive appearance, heaviness, and malleability compared to other stones or pebbles.
-Gold, silver, and iron (as meteoric iron), and lead were likewise discovered in prehistory.
+Copper, which occurs in native form, may have been the first metal discovered given its distinctive appearance, heaviness, and malleability.
+Gold, silver, iron (as meteoric iron), and lead were likewise discovered in prehistory.
 Forms of brass, an alloy of copper and zinc made by concurrently smelting the ores of these metals, originate from this period (although pure zinc was not isolated until the 13th century).
 The malleability of the solid metals led to the first attempts to craft metal ornaments, tools, and weapons.
 Meteoric iron containing nickel was discovered from time to time and, in some respects this was superior to any industrial steel manufactured up to the 1880s when alloy steels become prominent.